Welcome to my website, where you can learn about my books and my life as a writer.

-My recent book "Decorated Horses" from Charlesbridge, came out in January.
-This book is very dear to a grownup horse loving girl, and I'm delighted by Jeannie Brett's beautiful and lively illustrations.
+"Decorated Horses" from Charlesbridge is very dear to a grownup horse loving girl, and I'm delighted by Jeannie Brett's beautiful and lively illustrations.

 I'm especially attached to the story about the Chinese Emperor's Dancing Horses after spending quite a bit of time in China and admiring the silver cup that carries an image of one of these horses in a museum in Beijing.

 I've also admired and been fascinated by the Sythian people--especially proud and independent residents of the Steppes who bred some of the fastest and most hardy horses ever and who decorated their own bodies with complex and beautiful tattoos.
 Unfortunately, since they had no alphabet, we know very little about their horse and deer oriented culture.

-I'm delighted that my book, "Super Sniffers: Dog Detectives on the Job" is now available.
-"Dogs on Duty" was so popular I knew young readers would love to learn more about how dogs use their noses to help people, in so many ways--protecting allergic children, nosing out clues to environmental problems, detecting hidden drugs, and so much more!
+"Super Sniffers: Dog Detectives on the Job" shows how dogs use their noses to help people in many ways--protecting allergic children, nosing out clues to environmental problems, detecting hidden drugs, and so much more!

 When the Wolves Returned: Restoring Nature's Balance in Yellowstone, is an IRA/CBC Teachers' Choices book, an ALA Notable Children's Book, A Book Sense Pick, and an Outstanding Science Trade Book for CHildren, as well as receiving the Orbis Pictus Honor Book Award.
 Booklist calls is "A great choice for elementary units about science and environmental protection," and Kirkus gave it a starred review.
 Click here to read the reviews.